Modern Slavery Legislation

 Billions of dollars of New Zealand imports linked to modern slavery.

-Every household in New Zealand spends on average $34 a week on goods associated with either forced labour or child labour.
+Each week, every household in New Zealand spends $77 on goods associated with child and forced labour.

-Right now, there is no requirement for businesses to do basic checks on their supply chains.
-This ‘don’t ask, don’t tell’ approach means that it’s almost impossible for kiwis to have confidence that what we buy and use is slavery-free.
+Right now, there is no requirement for businesses to take action to address and reduce modern slavery in their supply chains.
+This ‘don’t-ask, don’t-tell’ approach means that it’s almost impossible for New Zealanders to have confidence that what we buy, and use is slavery-free.

 Learn more about the risky goods New Zealand imports.